OWASP AI Vulnerability Scoring System (AIVSS)

 - Year 2/3: Expand AIVSS for Emerging AI Threats:

-- Continuously update the AIVSS framework to address new AI security threats, including further evolutions in Agentic AI vulnerabilities beyond the initial Top 10.
+- Continuously update the AIVSS framework to address new AI security threats, including further evolutions in Agentic AI vulnerabilities beyond the initial core risks.

 - Develop new AIVSS metrics and scoring rubrics as needed.